 They joked that Lee should run from Chilliwack to the hospital in Vancouver, and that’s how it all came about.

-“Everyone has been effected by BC Children’s in some way, so it’s a cause that everyone can relate to and donate to,” Lee said.
+“Everyone has been affected by BC Children’s in some way, so it’s a cause that everyone can relate to and donate to,” Lee said.

 Cancer has hit Van Klei’s family, too.
 His 35-year-old wife is currently going through treatment for breast cancer.
 She has a cancer gene called LFS (Li-Fraumeni Syndrome) which is a hereditary genetic condition.

 “It’s a nasty one,” Van Klei said.
 “We’re hoping our kids don’t have it, and if they do, we will probably end up at Children’s like everyone else.”

 That’s one of the reasons Van Klei decided to “jump on board and go running” with his friend.

 The distance to BC Children’s Hospital is 107 km, which is about the length of two and a half marathons.
 Back in March, Lee said he had never run a marathon before (neither had Van Klei, although he signed up for one in May) so he admits he’s “diving into it headfirst.”

 But thanks to the help of Lee’s grandmother, Chris Race, who has run many marathons and even some ultra-marathons (which is a 100-km race), he and Van Klei have a training program in place leading up to the big day on Oct.
 2.